amitwer/Demo-Test-Framework-SpringBased/README.md

 * Selenium for driving a browser
 * A Three tiered testing structure:
   + Atomic actions - clicking through a page or sending a REST request.
   + Business flows - Composite actions involving multiple atomic action.
-These represents the business logic of the system.
+These represent the business logic of the system.
   + Tests - Scenarios, or "test cases", they are usually composed of at least one business flow